aaron-grau/curic/react/projects/piano/README.md

 ### Handling Actions - Reducers
 Now that we’ve decided what our state shape looks like and defined the actions that will send data from your app to the store, we need reducers that update the state base on the actions.

 A reducer is a *pure* function that takes the previous state and an action, and returns the next state.
 It manages the shape of our application's state.

-Things you should never do inside a reducer:
-+ Mutate its arguments;
-+ Perform side effects like API calls and routing transitions;
-+ Call non-pure functions, e.g. `Date.now()` or `Math.random()`.
+Given the same arguments for `state` and `action`, a reducer should calculate the next state and return it.
+No side effects, such as mutating its arguments!

 *TL;DR*: Reducers are pure functions.
-Given the same arguments for `state` and `action`, a reducer should calculate the next state and return it.
-No side effects.

 Let's write a reducer for our app which handles the actions we defined above.

 #### `notes` Reducer

-Create a `reducers/notes_reducer.js` file that exports a `notes` reducer.
-Import `NotesConstants` from `notes_actions`.
++ Create a `reducers/notes_reducer.js` file that exports a `notes` reducer.

-`notes` is a pure function that takes two arguments:
+  `notes` is going to be a pure function that takes two arguments:
-+ `state` - the previous `notes` state
+  + `state` - the previous `notes` state;
-+ `action` - the action object dispatched
+  + `action` - the action object dispatched.
++ Import `NotesConstants` from `notes_actions`.

-Redux will call our reducer with an `undefined` state for the first time so use the [ES6 default arguments syntax][default-args] to return an empty array as the initial state.
++ Redux will call our reducer with an `undefined` state for the first time so use the [ES6 default arguments syntax][default-args] to return an empty array as the initial state.
 + Add a `switch` statement evaluating `action.type`.
 + Return the previous `state` as the `default` case.
 + Then add a case for each key (i.e. action type) defined in `NOTES_CONSTANTS`.